jibbers42/lagom-write-tag-fail/README.md

 ## TagWriter fails if lagom service started before Cassandra

 You'll need to have docker installed for this reproduction
+> note: each section below continues from the previous

 #### bring up services
 - clone repository